majorendian/branchie/README.md

 ```
 It should be self-explanatory.
 The `:options` key takes a list of pairs which are also lists.
 The first element is the text of the option and the second is either a branch or a branch name such as 'start-branch or 'quit-branch or as in the above example 'branch-name-for-jump-reference.

-You can define branches outside of the :options key and then just use the branch name as it is demonstrated in the *hello world* example.
+You can define branches outside of the `:options` key and then just use the branch name as it is demonstrated in the *hello world* example.

 The `:code` key defines a function to be run after the player enters the branch.
 This can be used to set variables and even change the text of the branch.
 Look at `bc-example-1.lisp` in the examples folder to see how that can be done.

 The `:name` key defines the name of the branch to be used for refrencing when jumping.
 In the *hello world* example a simple 'quit-branch is defined for program exit so that we don't have to write it again.

+## The UI
+The UI allows for more interaction then just reading a line from the terminal such as processing key inputs.
+Look at `uiexample.lisp` in the examples folder for an example of key input processing.

+The UI is currently under construction and this README will be updated as soon as something tangible is done.